Ayurvedic Medicine -- with Mr_Shortcut The Very Best of Naturopathy and Homeopathy

 The Three Doshas and Health

 Although each person's metabolic type is determined by a predominant dosha, all three doshas are present in varying degrees in every cell, tissue, and organ of the body.

-According to Vasant Lad, M.A.Sc., an ayurvedic physician and Director of the Ayurvedic Institute in Albuquerque, New Mexico, the doshas are located in specific areas of the body (NOTE: an assertion not fully proven to the level of Great Shortcuts Pathway, so is submitted herein as "theory with some fair evidence"
+According to Vasant Lad, M.A.Sc., an ayurvedic physician and Director of the Ayurvedic Institute in Albuquerque, New Mexico, the doshas are located in specific areas of the body (NOTE: an assertion not fully proven to the level of Great Secrets Shortcuts, so is submitted herein as "theory with some fair evidence"